St John’s Girls’ School is a decile nine, integrated state school, situated in park like grounds in the centre of Invercargill.

 St John’s is a small caring school.
 The students are our focus.
 The most important thing is that they feel good about themselves, who they are and what they can achieve.

 The school is well resourced.
-The Board of Trustees choose to employ more staff than the school is entitled to, to ensure the girls get the best possible education.
-This includes a part time professional dance teacher, Christian Education teacher and two classroom teachers.
+The School Board choose to employ more staff than the school is entitled to, to ensure the girls get the best possible education.
+This includes a part time professional dance teacher, Christian Education teacher and a classroom teacher.

 Classes are small so individual needs are well catered for.
 Our largest class has 22 pupils in it.
 Learning support is generally available for those who need it and there are many extension programmes.
 The school has high expectations for academic achievement as well as for all other areas.